How many hours are volunteers requested to work during tax season?

 How many VITA sites are there?

-There are more than 20 VITA tax sites in Erie County for the upcoming tax season.
+There are more than 20 VITA tax site locations for the upcoming tax season.
 Refer to Tax Prep Locations for specific locations and schedules.

 What impact do VITA volunteers have on the community?

-Free VITA tax preparation sites offer eligible tax filers an alternative to costly commercial tax return preparation and filing fees, which average about $222/return.
-Since 2008, Erie FREE Taxes VITA services have saved Erie County residents more than $3 million through free tax preparation, and has returned more than $26 million in refund dollars to Erie County residents.
+Free VITA tax preparation sites offer eligible tax filers an alternative to costly commercial tax return preparation and filing fees.
+The IRS estimates that the VITA program saves tax filers approximately $273 per return.
+Since 2008, Erie FREE Taxes VITA services have saved Erie County residents more than $11 million through free tax preparation, and has returned more than $76 million in refund dollars to Erie County residents.

 How are VITA volunteers recruited?